 Respiratory Infections or Blockages

 A sudden onset of snoring could signal a respiratory infection, such as a cold or sinusitis.
 Mucus buildup blocks nasal passages, prompting dogs to snore as they struggle to breathe.
 Foreign objects, like grass seeds or small toys lodged in the nose, can also trigger snoring.
-If your dog’s snoring pairs with coughing, nasal discharge, or lethargy, a vet visit is essential to rule out infections or obstructions.
+If your dog’s snoring pairs with coughing, nasal discharge, or lethargy, you must take them to a vet visit to rule out infections or obstructions.

 Age-Related Snoring

-As dogs age, their muscle tone decreases—including the muscles in their throat.
-This loss of tension allows tissues to sag into the airway, creating more resistance for airflow.
+As dogs age, their muscle tone decreases, including the muscles in their throat.
+This loss of tension allows tissues to sag into the airway, and consequently, this could create more resistance to airflow.
 Older dogs might snore more frequently, even if they never did before.
-While age-related snoring is common, sudden changes in an older dog’s breathing patterns warrant a checkup to exclude serious conditions like tumors or heart disease.
+Although age-related snoring is more common, sudden changes in an older dog’s breathing patterns warrant a checkup to exclude serious conditions like tumors or heart disease.

 Is Dog Snoring Ever a Medical Concern?